 - Circuit 6: USB charger/accessory — 5A fuse

 Why Blue Sea?
-The Blue Sea ST Blade blocks have a common bus bar with individual fused circuits, a negative bus bar for clean ground distribution, and cover plates that keep water and debris out.
-They're ABYC compliant and built for marine use.
-The cheaper Amazon knockoffs work until they don't—and when a fuse block fails on a boat, it usually means a fire risk.
+The ST Blade blocks have a common bus bar with individual fused circuits, a negative bus bar for clean ground distribution, and cover plates that keep water and debris out.
+The ABYC E-11 fuse sizing rule allows up to 150% of conductor ampacity for branch circuits, but for electronics I match the device manufacturer's spec exactly.
+The cheaper Amazon knockoffs work until they don't — and when a fuse block fails on a boat, it usually means a fire risk.

 Charging Strategy